dandan154/Classical-Cryptography/README.md

 # Classical Cryptography
-A selection of classical cryptographic techniques
+A selection of classical cryptographic techniques for use with the Latin alphabet.

 ## Cipher List